Who can claim Universal Credit

-If you are an EEA or Swiss citizen living in Northern Ireland
+If you are an EU, EEA or Swiss citizen living in Northern Ireland

 If you are a British or Irish citizen living in Northern Ireland and receiving social security benefits or State Pension after the UK left the EU on 1 January 2021 you will continue to receive your benefit payments.
 You do not need to do anything.

-If you are an EEA or Swiss citizen living in Northern Ireland before 31 December 2020 you can only access social security benefits if you have been granted settled status or pre-settled status.
-Even if you have permanent residency you need to apply for EU Settled Status before the deadline of 30th June 2021.
+If you are an EU, EEA or Swiss citizen living in Northern Ireland before 31 December 2020 you can only access social security benefits if you have been granted settled status or pre-settled status under the EU Settlement Scheme.
+The deadline to apply to the scheme was 30 June 2021 for most people, but you might still be able to apply for EU Settled Status.

 You may be able to get the benefits listed below.